papamac/VirtualGarageDoor/README.md

 # Monitoring and control of conventional garage door openers in Indigo

-The Virtual Garage Door plugin monitors one or more Indigo devices to track the garage door motion as it moves through its operational cycles.
-The plugin reports the door state in the states dictionary of a Virtual Garage Door Opener device.
-The states are displayed in the Indigo devices display and are available for use in triggers and scripts.
-The plugin also provides actions to open, close and toggle the garage door.
+The Virtual Garage Door (VGD) plugin monitors one or more Indigo devices to track the garage door motion as it moves through its operational cycles.
+It reports the door state in the states dictionary of a VGD opener device.
+The states are displayed in the Indigo devices display and are available for use in triggers, scripts, and other plugins.
+The VGD plugin also provides actions to open, close and toggle the garage door.

+VGD opener devices are compatible with the HomeKit Bridge (HKB) plugin (being deprecated) and the HomeKitLink Siri (HKLS) plugin.
+After installation and setup of either plugin, you can use the Apple Home application to monitor and control your garage door.
+With any Apple device, you can also monitor and control the door verbally using Siri.
+Say "Hey Siri, check the garage door status" or "Hey Siri, open the garage main door".

-The plugin can monitor a wide variety of optional devices that are already available in Indigo as supported devices or through existing 3rd party plugins.
+The VGD plugin can monitor a wide variety of optional devices that are already available in Indigo as supported devices or through existing 3rd party plugins.
 These include both z-wave devices and custom/wired devices.
 Device types include relays, contact sensors, tilt sensors, and multisensors.
 Please see the latest list of
 [supported devices](https://github.com/papamac/VirtualGarageDoor/wiki/2.-Supported-Devices)
-in the Virtual Garage Door wiki.
+in this wiki.

 The garage door tracking accuracy depends upon the selected devices and the door's operational cycle.
 [Section 3.4](https://github.com/papamac/VirtualGarageDoor/wiki/3.-Design)
-of the wiki contains a detailed discussion of the tracking performance under a wide range of conditions.
-This allows the user to select the set of monitored devices that meets his specific needs.
+of this wiki contains a detailed discussion of the tracking performance under a wide range of conditions.
+This allows the user to select the set of monitored devices to best meet his specific needs.

-Virtual Garage Door Opener devices are compatible with the HomeKit Bridge plugin and Siri.
-After setup, you can say "Hey Siri, check the garage doors" or "Hey Siri, open the garage main door".

 The following table lists the top level requirements for the Virtual Garage Door plugin: